 If you have received notice that your trademark application has been opposed, the best thing you can do is immediately seek the assistance of an experienced and knowledgeable trademark attorney.
 A trademark lawyer will carefully review the opposition and perform any necessary research into the individual or business that filed the opposition.
 Your trademark attorney will then be able to properly advise you as to what course of action would be in your best interest.
 Sometimes, it simply is not worth the cost and aggravation of defending a trademark opposition, especially if you have not yet invested a lot of time and money into developing and implementing your trademark.

-Do You Need Help with a Trademark Opposition?
+Do You Need Help With the Trademark Opposition Process?

 If you have any questions about pursing a trademark opposition against someone else’s application, or need some help defending an opposition filed against your trademark application, please do not hesitate to contact me at (314) 749-4059 for an absolutely free consultation.
 Or, just send me an email at email@example.com or use the contact form on this page to request your consultation.
 I hope to hear from you soon.